franklenin/EDF_to_ASC/README.md

 ###
 INSTRUCTIONS:

-1) Clone or Download this repository.
+1) Clone or download this repository.

-2) Folder "01_Framework" containts the "edfapi.framework".
+2) The folder "01_Framework" containts the "edfapi.framework".
 Copy this framework in your folder "Frameworks".
 The usual pathway on MAC is /Library/Framewroks.

 3) Copy the folder "02_basic_files" in your Desktop.